seniorjoinu/ic-event-hub/README.md

 [canister client](./ic-event-hub-rs/ic-event-hub/src/api.rs) for event-hub listeners!
 It is a very simple, but helpful rust struct with impl that gives us a strict API to interact with such an emitter-canister.

-Since the logic is pretty simple, let's roughly define how the Fund canister could look like:
+Since the logic is pretty straightforward now, let's roughly define how the Fund canister could look like:

 ```rust
 // fund-canister.rs